BenjaminPoilve/MiniChord/documentation/docs/user_manual.md

 ![[#2 sheet]](./ressources/drawing_2.png "#2 sheet")

-**Once it is started, push one the square buttons ④.
+**Once it is started, push one of the square buttons ④.
 You should hear a chord being played.** If you do not hear a sound, check that the first potentiometer is not fully turned left **⑤**.
 The chord will vary depending on which button you press.

 ![[#3 sheet]](./ressources/drawing_3.png "#3 sheet")

-**No drag your finger across the black vertical bar ⑥.
+**Now drag your finger across the black vertical bar ⑥.
 You should hear the sound of multiple notes being played sequentially, like a harp.**  If you do not hear that, check that the second potentiometer is not fully turned left **⑦**.
 Those notes depend on the selected chord.
 Push different square buttons and test the way the harp reacts.

 That's it, you got started!